This online vat calculator will automatically calculate the VAT for you.

 If you wish to calculate adding VAT on our vat calculator online, the formula is.

 For example if we take the standard VAT of UK which is 20% and apply it on a product worth £300 adding VAT to the original price of the product will make it cost £360 where £60 is the value of the VAT.

 These equations are universal and apply for any and all VATs.

 VAT registration is the process of listing your business with the government as active in production and sales.
-VAT registration becomes mandatory when you reach your countries VAT registration threshold in order to avoid fines.
+This process becomes mandatory when you reach your countries VAT registration threshold in order to avoid fines.
 VAT registration threshold is the amount that once a business exceeds it must register for VAT certificate.
-Those companies that have yet to reach this threshold have the choice to register whenever they feel like however, our suggestion is to register as early as possible.
+Although, the companies that have yet to reach this threshold have the choice to register whenever they feel like however, our suggestion is to register as early as possible.
 Those companies that are selling VAT-exempted goods and services do not need to register themselves for VAT.

 Benefits of registering for VAT:

 Once you are VAT registered, you don’t need to pay VAT on business expenses.
 You will still be charged the VAT included price when you purchase, but you can claim the money paid back when you file your return with HMRC.

 - Charging the right amount of VAT on any goods or services sold.

 - Keeping VAT records and a VAT account.

 How to register for VAT?You must register your business for VAT with HM Revenue and Customs (HMRC) if the turnover is more than your countries VAT registration threshold.
 Registration is a must for those businesses that have a turnover of more than their respective countries threshold and is voluntary for those who have yet to meet the threshold.